Customer Journey Research for Home Improvement

 Inspiration and Need Recognition

-What triggers a home improvement project: life events (moving home, having a child, aging in place), seasonal cues (spring outdoor projects, autumn redecoration), social inspiration (Instagram, Pinterest, TikTok, friends’ homes), or a maintenance or breakdown event.
-How early-stage browsing on social platforms, magazine content, and showroom visits shapes the project brief before any product is searched for.
+What triggers a project: life events, seasonal cues, social inspiration (Instagram, Pinterest, TikTok), or a breakdown.
+How early browsing shapes the brief before any product is searched for.

 Research and Product Discovery

-How consumers move from project intent to product shortlist.
-The mix of search engines, manufacturer sites, marketplace listings, retailer websites, product review platforms, YouTube tutorials, and in-store browsing.
-Which sources are decisive at each step and how the relative weight of online and in-store has shifted by category and country.
+How consumers move from intent to shortlist across search, manufacturer and retailer sites, marketplaces, reviews, and in-store browsing.
+Which sources are decisive, and how the online and in-store mix shifts by category and country.

 Channel Choice and Purchase Decision

-How the final brand and channel get chosen: DIY chain, hardware retailer, specialist store, online marketplace, manufacturer direct, professional channel via the DIFM pro.
-What drives the channel decision: price comparison, availability, advice quality, delivery speed, return policy, loyalty programs.
+How the final brand and channel get chosen, and what drives it: price, availability, advice, delivery, returns, loyalty.
 Where consumers walk in expecting one brand and walk out with another.

 DIY vs DIFM Decision